 His was a rasping monotone, but Leo Lassen’s descriptions of Seattle Rainiers’ baseball games gained him radio audiences of incredible proportions during the 1930s ’40s and ’50s in the Puget Sound area.
 And he was sorely missed when he departed the microphone in 1961.
 Leo started as a sportswriter and got into broadcasting accidentally.

 Much more about Lassen can be learned from this Wayback Machine feature at SportspressNW.

 HAL LEE – Basketball

 Hal Lee captained the 1934 University of Washington basketball team and earned All-America honors.
-The guard from Bremerton later become a long-time basketball official, mostly known for officiating Pacific Coast Conference games and the 1949 Final Four that was held at UW.
+The 6-foot-3 point guard from Bremerton later become a long-time basketball official, mostly known for officiating Pacific Coast Conference games and the 1949 Final Four that was held at UW.